pkp24/svt-av1-hdr/README.md

 An opinionated tune optimized for film grain retention and temporal consistency.
 The recommended CRF range to use tune 3 is 20 to 40.

-Tune 3 is equivalent to setting these parameters: `--tune 0 --enable-tf 0 --enable-restoration 0 --enable-cdef 0 --complex-hvs 1 --spy-rd 1 --psy-rd 4.00 (SDR), 6.00 (HDR)`.
+Tune 3 is equivalent to setting these parameters: `--tune 0 --enable-tf 0 --enable-restoration 0 --enable-cdef 0 --complex-hvs 1 --spy-rd 1 --ac-bias 4.00 (SDR), 6.00 (HDR)`.

 ### SVT-AV1-PSY Feature Additions